Return Creek Dam

+Overview

-The Return Creek dam (not to be confused with Eastine Creek dam) was built in the early 1900s on the Return Creek, to supply the township of Mount Garnet and the copper and silver mine of a water supply.
+The Return Creek Dam was built in the early 1900s on the Return Creek, to supply the township of Mount Garnet and the copper and silver mine of a water supply.
 This dam was a large construction of logs and was still in use until, in 1967, when a large flood decimated it causing an evacuation of lower lying areas of the township.
 The dam was too far damaged to repair so the logs were cleared to allow Return Creek to flow freely.
 A new water supply for Mount Garnet was sourced elsewhere.

-The dredging company of Tableland Tin constructed a different dam (Eastine Creek dam) in the 1930s to supply their mine houses of a water supply, as well as for their tin processing.
-This area is called Tabo and is just over a kilometer from Mount Garnet.
-This dam is situated on Eastine Creek and still supplies Tabo with water.
-Eastine Creek runs into Return Creek.
-Return Creek then flows into the Herbert River.
-Nanyeta is the aboriginal name for the creek, which means Return.
+The Tableland Tin Dredging Company constructed the Eastine Creek Dam, across Eastine Creek, in the 1930s to supply mine houses with potable water, as well as for processing mined tin.
+This area is called Tabo and is just over 1 km from Mount Garnet.
+The Eastine Creek Dam continues to supply Tabo with water.
+Eastine Creek is a tributary of Return Creek; which in turn is a tributary of the Herbert River.